betuah/lks-llm/README.md

 ```sh
 POST /api/pull
 ```
-Download a model from the ollama library.
+Download a model from the library.
 Cancelled pulls are resumed from where they left off, and multiple calls will share the same download progress.

 #### Parameters
 - `name`: name of the model to pull